go-xorm/xorm/README.md

 	}

-for Simple Task, just use engine's functions:

-before beginning, you should create a database in mysql and then we will create the tables.
+3.When you set up your program, you can use CreateTables to create database tables.

 	err := engine.CreateTables(&User{})
+	// or err := engine.Map(&User{}, &Article{})
+	// err = engine.CreateAll()

-then, insert an struct to table
+4.then, insert an struct to table

 	id, err := engine.Insert(&User{Name:"lunny"})

-or you want to update this struct
+or if you want to update records

 	user := User{Name:"xlw"}
 	rows, err := engine.Update(&user, &User{Id:1})